ariel-pi/MarketPlace/README.md

 # Django Service Marketplace Website

-Django Service Marketplace Website provides a ready-made website template based on Django and DTL (Django Template Language), enabling users to create and manage service-based websites with ease.
+The Django Service Marketplace Website offers a sophisticated template utilizing Django and Django Template Language (DTL), facilitating the effortless creation and administration of service-oriented websites.
+It serves as a streamlined platform that bridges service providers with potential clients.
+Service providers can enlist their offerings on the site to captivate an audience seeking their services.
+Conversely, customers may utilize the platform to explore available services, peruse evaluations, and procure a service of their choice.

 [![Python Version](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-390/)
 [![Django Version](https://img.shields.io/badge/django-5.0.4-green.svg)](https://www.djangoproject.com/download/)